Heavenly Sword: Story

 As Nariko raises the sword to strike the final blow, Roach comes to his father's side and begs Nariko to let him take Bohan.
 Nariko relents, then Roach and Bohan leave, with Bohan calling Roach his son for the first time.
 Though successful in protecting the sword from coming into the hands of Bohan, Nariko still must give her life for wielding it, for that is the price for using the almighty sword, and the story comes to its end.
 Nariko reflects that she believes they have fought in vain for the prophecy, that the sword was not from Heaven, but feels gratified that she chose to be the one who was going to save her people from evil: she took the sword, paid the price and ultimately defeated Bohan's army, but nevertheless she was still a normal woman.
-Nariko heals Kai, and gives her the sword for safekeeping, before passing away.
+Nariko heals Kai, and gives her the sword for safekeeping, before dying.
 At the funeral, Nariko's body is placed into a boat filled with blossoms, and Kai and Shen cast her out to sea.

 Development

-Heavenly Sword began development in 2002.
+Heavenly Sword began development in 2002 at Ninja Theory.
 After establishing early concept, a CGI trailer was produced which helped guide future development, described by the team as an iterative process where many other things changed around the central concept.
 The team began production without a specific console in mind, tailoring gameplay elements to the PlayStation 3 when the game was picked up by Sony as an exclusive for their upcoming platform.
 The game was developed using Havok Complete, a combination of Havok Physics and Havok Animation.
 Production began with the aim of telling a cinematic action adventure inspired by recent films including Crouching Tiger, Hidden Dragon and Hero, with a later fantasy influence inspired by the themes of The Lord of the Rings.
 Other influences included the game Ico (2001), the graphic novel La Tour, and the South Korean movie Musa.
 The game eventually developed a distinct visual and narrative identity while maintaining elements from these early inspirations.
 Nariko's three combat styles drew direct inspiration from the dragon forms in Panzer Dragoon Orta (2002).

 The character designs were intended to stand out from each other, with distinct elements ranging from color coding to how a character moved.
 Nariko was made recognisable both with her unique red hair and the simplicity of her outfit compared to other characters.
 The early concept designs were heavily influenced by Japanese art, and while it retained a strong Far Eastern theme with influences from Japan and China, the team also incorporated references to Mongolian and South American environments and architecture.